Maleyka-gh/Maleyka-gh/README.md

 # Hi, I'm  Maleyka! 👋

-Finally, now I have time to build my portfolio in GitHub.
+Finally, now I have time to build my portfolio on GitHub.
 It is in the process...

 ## 🚀 About Me
-I have graduated from my master's in Cologne University of Applied Sciences,Germany with Data Science focus.
+I graduated from my master's degree at Cologne University of Applied Sciences (Germany) with a Data Science focus.
-I'm a Data Scientist/Ml engineer, passionate about uncovering insights from large datasets, building predictive models and using data to solve real-world problems.
+I'm a Data Scientist/ML engineer, passionate about uncovering insights from large datasets, building predictive models and using data to solve real-world problems.
-I have worked several AI/Data Science projects in Germany both national and international level, and did extensive research and experimentation during my master thesis in ML/DL algorithms and both standard & advanced augmentation techniques(transformer and CNN based GANs).
+I have worked on several AI/Data Science projects in Germany, both national and international level, and did extensive research and experimentation during my master's thesis in ML/DL algorithms and both standard & advanced augmentation techniques(transformer and CNN-based GANs).
-Soon all codes from the projects I have worked on will be available in my GitHub with a nice Read.me files.
+Soon, all codes from the projects I have worked on will be available in my GitHub with nice Readme files.

 ## 🌱 Projects